Peter Western Bridge Replacement

 Project Overview

 On February 9, 2017 City staff responded to a report of severe erosion occurring below the bridge.
 The bridge was closed for structural inspection, which revealed two bridge columns had been completely undermined.
 A third column was only partially supported.
 The bridge was declared structurally deficient.
-Burien applied for and has been awarded emergency funding to demolish and remove the existing structure; and to construct a replacement bridge, repair damaged stormwater facilities in the ravine, and restore the eroded streambed.
+Burien applied for and was awarded emergency funding to demolish and remove the existing structure and to construct a replacement bridge, repair damaged stormwater facilities in the ravine, and restore the eroded streambed.

 The project occurred in two phases.
 During Phase 1, the damaged bridge was demolished and removed and stormwater facilities and the streambed underneath the bridge were temporarily stabilized.
 During Phase 2, the permanent replacement bridge was installed, permanent stormwater facilities were repaired, and the streambed and adjoining ravine side slopes were restored.